kevinandrewbishop/learn-word2vec/README.md

 code to understand what was actually happening.
 Once I was confident I understood it, I wrote my own version without any bells or whistles to obfuscate the basic mechanics of word2vec.
 If I start up an analytics blog, this will definitely be an entry.

+## How did I make this
+Word2Vec is trained on a corpus of text.
+It could be a ton of google news articles, wikipedia pages, novels, etc. I wanted an extremely simple "corpus" that I could control to use as a test.
+So I generated a set of fake sentences via a method loosely inspired by [topic modeling](https://en.wikipedia.org/wiki/Topic_model).
+I have a set of topics like "breakfast" "animals" "work" "cute things" etc. I associate with each topic a set of 5-10 words like "eggs" or "computer."
+Some words fall in multiple topics (e.g. "dogs" fall under "animals" as well as "cute things").
+I then randomly generate thousands of "sentences" about each topic (lists of words).
+So a breakfast sentence might look like "eggs bacon coffee coffee early."
+I also occasionally inject random off-topic words for (at least a hint of) realism.

+I used the sentences as training data on gensim's Word2Vec model as a benchmark and proof of concept.
+As expected, gensim does a great job clustering all the various topics together.
+Words that are part of multiple topics tend to appear in the space between the clusters.
+Concretely, when I plot each word's 2d vector, words that share a topic show up in the same area.

+Since I knew it was possible with gensim, it should work if I coded it up properly.
+Sure enough, the vectors by and large made sense.
+It wasn't quite as neat as genism's results, but it was clearly doing the right thing.